uktrade/directory-api/README.md

 ### Web server
 1. Web server is started with gunicorn.
-2. receives POST request from [directory-form-ui](https://github.com/uktrade/directory-form).
+2. Receives POST request from [directory-form-ui](https://github.com/uktrade/directory-form).
 3. Request goes to [form view](https://github.com/uktrade/directory-form-data/blob/master/form/views.py).
 4. If form data is valid, it is sent to Amazon SQS queue.

 ### Queue worker
-1. Queue worker is started with Django management command.
+1. Queue worker is started with django management command.
 2. Retrieves messages (the maximum of ``$SQS_MAX_NUMBER_OF_MESSAGES``) from Amazon SQS queue ``$SQS_FORM_DATA_QUEUE_NAME``.
     1. If there are no messages, it waits for ``$SQS_WAIT_TIME`` for messages to arrive
         1. If there are no messages in the queue, it polls again.
     2. If messages were retrieved:
-        1. If message body is valid form data a new instance of ``form.models.Form`` is saved to the database.
+        1. If message body is valid form data, a new instance of ``form.models.Form`` is saved to the database.
             1. If message with same message ID was already saved (as SQS provides ``at-least-once delivery``), it is skipped (unique constraint on ``form.models.Form.sqs_message_id``).
         2. Else it is send to ``$SQS_INVALID_MESAGES_QUEUE_NAME``.
 3. If SIGTERM or SIGINT signal is received: